When Toto Stepped Out After Making Their Names as Sessions Aces

 On their own, drummer Jeff Porcaro, keyboard player David Paich, bassist David Hungate, guitarist Steve Lukather and vocalist Bobby Kimball were some of the most in-demand session players of the '70s and '80s.
-Together, they formed Toto's original lineup – and starting with the October 1978 release of their debut album, they kicked off a recording career that would soon see them topping the charts and selling millions of records on their own.
+Together, they formed Toto's original lineup – and starting with the Oct.
+15, 1978 release of their debut album, they kicked off a recording career that would soon see them topping the charts and selling millions of records on their own.

-In early 1977, he and Porcaro started working on the demos for what would become the ‘Toto’ album, drafting their friend Lukather – who'd performed with them in the band Rural Still Life while they were all still in high school – and then bringing him into Scaggs' touring band as a replacement for guitarist Les Dudek.
+In early 1977, Paich and Porcaro started working on the demos for what would become the Toto album, drafting their friend Lukather – who'd performed with them in the band Rural Still Life while they were all still in high school – and then bringing him into Scaggs' touring band as a replacement for guitarist Les Dudek.
 By the end of the year, the group had a deal with Columbia Records, as well as a new lead singer: former S.S.
 Fools frontman Bobby Kimball.

-"We saw ourselves as more than a sweet little pop band," Lukather reflected during a recent conversation with Ultimate Classic Rock.
+"We saw ourselves as more than a sweet little pop band," Lukather reflected during a conversation with Ultimate Classic Rock.
 "We can’t help that we like melodies.
 What set us apart in that area is that we always had a little bit more of an R&B undercurrent to our grooves, and our songs were a little more harmonically challenging – more than just power chords.
 Big harmonies, jazz-like voicings, and then I brought the harder edge with my guitar.
 We all had those different styles.
 You put them in the blender, and that was our sound.
 It wasn’t anything premeditated."

-It may not have been premeditated, but ‘Toto’ was certainly very well-crafted – and at a time when punk's raw immediacy was being held up as a much-needed antidote to bands like Yes and Emerson, Lake & Palmer, Toto's ability to incorporate elements of so many different genres into their sound struck many critics as soulless dilettantism – to the point that some believed the band itself had been put together by executives at Columbia.
+It may not have been premeditated, but Toto was certainly very well-crafted – and at a time when punk's raw immediacy was being held up as a much-needed antidote to bands like Yes and Emerson, Lake & Palmer, Toto's ability to incorporate elements of so many different genres into their sound struck many critics as soulless dilettantism – to the point that some believed the band itself had been put together by executives at Columbia.

-No amount of critical scorn could stop ‘Toto’ from grabbing hold of the airwaves, however – especially not once FM stations started spinning the album's lead single, ‘Hold the Line.’
+No amount of critical scorn could stop Toto from grabbing hold of the airwaves, however – especially not once FM stations started spinning the album's lead single, "Hold the Line."
 An immediate hit, it peaked at No. 5 in the Top 40 and helped send the LP into the Top 10 of Billboard's album chart.
-The album's other big single, ‘Georgy Porgy,’ stalled outside the Top 40 on the pop chart, but it was a Top 20 hit on R&B stations – which no doubt annoyed those who felt like Toto weren't a "real" rock band, but served as a persuasive early demonstration of their ability to blur musical boundaries.
+The album's other big single, "Georgy Porgy," stalled outside the Top 40 on the pop chart, but it was a Top 20 hit on R&B stations – which no doubt annoyed those who felt like Toto weren't a "real" rock band, but served as a persuasive early demonstration of their ability to blur musical boundaries.